 The Tax Office sends out four distinctly different property tax statements – real, personal, manufactured structures, and utility – in late October of each year representing taxes for the current tax year, July 1 through June 30.
 For example, tax statements mailed on Oct.
-21, 2011, will cover property taxes from July 1, 2011 to June 30, 2012.
+21, 2016, covered property taxes from July 1, 2016 to June 30, 2017.

 Real Property Tax Statement